alexanderkoller/pergamon/bibtypst-styles.typ

 // biblatex.def translator+others
 #let translator-others(reference, options) = {
-  if options.use-translator and fd(reference, "translator") != none {
+  if options.use-translator and fd(reference, "translator", options) != none {
     // TODO - parse and re-concatenate editors like we do with authors
     // TODO - choose between bibstring.editor and bibstring.editors depending on length of editor list [#printfield(reference, "translator", options), #options.bibstring.translator]